ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 ## Delete Entities

-There are two possibilities to delete inspection plan entities either by path or by their uuid.
+There are two possibilities to delete inspection plan entities, either by their path or by their uuid.
 In both cases the entity itself as well as all children are deleted.

-{% assign exampleCaption="Delete the part 'metal part'  and all entities below it" %}
+{% assign exampleCaption="Delete the part 'metal part'  and all entities beneath it" %}
 {% capture jsonrequest %}
 {% highlight http %}
 DELETE /dataServiceRest/parts/metal%20part HTTP/1.1